Vale Park

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Vale Park suburb's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-Median income among taxpayers in Vale Park suburb was $55,831 with average income at $102,468.
-These figures compare to Greater Adelaide's median of $54,808 and average of $66,852 respectively.
-With Wage Price Index growth of 8.8% since financial year ended June 2023, current estimates for Vale Park suburb are approximately $60,744 (median) and $111,485 (average) as of September 2025.
-According to Australian Bureau of Statistics Census data from 2021, incomes in Vale Park cluster around the 66th percentile nationally.
-Income distribution shows that 27.4% of individuals earn between $1,500 and $2,999 per week (700 individuals), similar to the regional figure of 31.8%.
-Notably, 32.0% of residents earn over $3,000 per week, indicating affluence that supports premium retail and service offerings.
-After housing costs, residents retain 87.6% of their income, reflecting strong purchasing power.
-The suburb's SEIFA income ranking places it in the 8th decile nationally.
+The suburb of Vale Park has one of the highest income levels nationally, according to AreaSearch data from the ATO for the financial year 2023.
+The median income among taxpayers in Vale Park is $55,831, with an average income of $102,468.
+These figures compare to Greater Adelaide's median income of $54,808 and average income of $66,852.
+By September 2025, estimates based on Wage Price Index growth suggest the median income will be approximately $60,744 and the average income will be around $111,485.
+According to the 2021 Census, incomes in Vale Park cluster around the 66th percentile nationally.
+In terms of income distribution, 27.4% of individuals earn between $1,500 and $2,999 per week, which is similar to the regional figure of 31.8%.
+The suburb shows considerable affluence with 32.0% earning over $3,000 per week.
+After housing costs, residents retain 87.6% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income